 The following application and cover letter (explaining the TOD category) are available for you to download on your computer.
 To read PDF files, you will need the free Adobe Acrobat Reader.
 This is free downloadable software on the Adobe solutions website and will help you to print out your application and fill in by hand.
 Unless you have Adobe Pro (a paid software component) you will not be able to fill in the above permit applications on your computer.
 The files have not been formatted to allow for this.
 If you would prefer documents in Word, which may be filled out on your computer, please use this link.
 Please contact our office if you experience any difficulties printing your brochure and we will mail you one.

-Visit our Highway Business Signs main information page for links to other highway sign permits administered by Oregon Travel Experience.
+Visit our Highway Business Signs main information page for links to other highway sign permits administered by the Travel Information Council.